Boutros Boutros-Ghali: Tenure (1992–1996)

 Boutros-Ghali was criticised for the UN's failure to act during the 1994 Rwandan genocide, during which over a half million people were killed.
 Boutros-Ghali also appeared unable to muster support in the UN for intervention in the continuing Angolan Civil War.
 One of the hardest tasks during his term was dealing with the crisis of the Yugoslav Wars after the disintegration of the former Yugoslavia.
-The UN peacekeeping force was ineffective in Bosnia and Herzegovina, forcing the intervention by NATO in December 1995.
+The UN peacekeeping force was ineffective in Bosnia and Herzegovina, leading to the intervention by NATO in December 1995.
 His reputation became entangled in the larger controversies over the effectiveness of the UN and the role of the United States in the UN.